JasonLocklin/Dissertation/VWM/Introduction.md

 lateralized deficits of attention.
 For example, neglect patients tend to have difficulties with sustained attention [@Robertson1995], even when operating in a non-spatial modality [@Robertson1997].
-For example, the attentional blink --- a measure of temporal, selective attention --- is exaggerated in neglect.
-When presented with a rapid series of stimuli with two embedded targets separated by varying temporal intervals, neglect patients require up to three times as much time between targets in order to identify both correctly [@Husain1997].
+For example, the attentional blink
+--- a measure of temporal,
+selective attention --- is exaggerated in neglect.
+When presented with a rapid series of stimuli with two embedded targets separated by varying temporal intervals, neglect patients require up to three times as much time, relative to controls, between targets in order to identify both correctly [@Husain1997].
 In addition to these non-lateralized attention deficits, recent work has highlighted deficits of spatial working memory for stimuli in central or right, putatively